sturtesm/se-bootcamp-lab-exercise/README.md

 The lab source code can be found here - [https://github.com/Appdynamics/SE-LAB-BOOTCAMP](https://github.com/Appdynamics/SE-LAB-BOOTCAMP).

-Whenever a downstream call is made from the **API Services Tier**, an AppDynamics Correlator is passed into the request header.
+Whenever a downstream call is made from the **Docker-Web-Tier** to the **API Services Tier**, an AppDynamics Correlator is passed into the request header.

 The Service Request is handled by the downstream tier, where all headers are extracted and placed into a **Map<String, String>** object.
 Because of how JBoss' REST Services are implemented, AppDynamics is not able to automatically extract and correlate the requests.